XieSandi/XieSandi/README.md

 Hello, my name is Sandi Pratama, a User Interface Designer.

-I'm a friendly person and open to collaborating with anyone in UI, UX, CX, IxD, and Video Game Development.
+I'm a friendly person and open to collaborating with anyone. especialy in UI, UX, CX, IxD, and Video Game Development area.

 Other than design skills, I also have skills in Cloud Computing and DevOps area.

 I'm someone who has a generalization type of skill set .
-I'm currently working on the UI UX area for T shaped specialization.
+And currently working on the UI UX area for T shaped specialization.

 I'm Starting my career journey as a UI designer when I was a college student at Widyatama University.
-Besides working as a UI designer, I'm also active in various communities and organizations such as Google Developer Student Club and Github Community.
+Besides working as a UI designer, I'm also active in various communities and organizations.

-Besides working as UI Designer, I'm also hustling a small indie video game development team.
+I'm also hustling a small indie video game development team.

 <h3 align="left">Connect with me:</h3>